 The series, to be conducted on Zoom, will touch upon pressing issues, gaps, and opportunities in the Indian healthcare system and suggest the way forward to strengthen it holistically.

 The objective of this initiative is to scrutinize and explore each aspect of healthcare financing – which, hitherto, has been among the most neglected drivers of reformation of the larger healthcare system in India.

-Indian health financing landscape: taking a first-principles approach to public finance, understanding public and private goods in health care, focusing on the quantum and effectiveness of pooled expenditures, an overview of the reform pathways for India.
+Indian health financing landscape: taking a first-principles approach to public finance, understanding public and private goods in health care, focusing on the quantum and effectiveness of pooled expenditures, and an overview of the reform pathways for India.

-Commercial health insurance: types of segments/packages excluded and the reasons for it, supply-side problems, the role of managed-care models and international best practices to learn from.
+Commercial health insurance: types of segments/packages excluded and the reasons for it, supply-side problems, the role of managed-care models, and international best practices to learn from.

 Social health insurance: current state of Employee State Insurance (ESI), problems of design, governance and execution in ESI, and how overcoming these problems can substantially improve the delivery of healthcare and model a managed-care system.